fanzaiqiang/cubrid-testtools/doc/ctp_install_guide.md

 ## 3. Install CTP as Regression Test platform

-  Follow last chapter to install CTP as general installation.
+  Follow above chapters to install CTP as general installation.
 Then let's continue to support regression test.

 * ### Provide Common Configuration